Lakshana2700/MAM2ADMM-Series00-Git-LakshanaChandra/README.md

 Git feels like my time machine — every commit a snapshot of growth.
 Together, they make me fluent in building, analyzing, and sharing knowledge.
 Learning them is my way to blend creativity with rigor in the digital world.

+## Summary

+I learned how to create a repository on GitHub and clone it locally with GitHub Desktop.
+I discovered how to work on a branch and edit the README.md file.
+I understood the purpose of commits to save local changes.
+I learned how to use push to send my modifications to GitHub.
+This assignment helped me better understand the workflow with branches, commits, and push.

+⏱️ Time spent: about 2 hours.